adarsh-raturi-github/Design_Patterns/README.md

 2.npm i ts-node

-To run a particular just go to that design pattern using cd command
+To run a particular pattern just go to that design pattern using cd command

 Run following command in terminal